anomdule/anomdule.github.io/_pages/predoc-journey.md

 - 📚 - 🎯 **Apply broadly, but apply strategically.** In my experience, the strongest applications were those where my past research, current interests, and future research agenda formed a coherent story that aligned well with the faculty and department.
 This is certainly subjective, but I found that staying true to my research trajectory was more valuable than trying to anticipate what admissions committees might want to see.

-- 💬 **Don't hesitate to seek feedback.** Reaching out to faculty after admissions decisions helped me better understand the process and reminded me that many excellent applicants are not admitted simply because of limited positions, funding, or faculty availability.

 - 🚀 **Most importantly, there is no single path into a Ph.D.** Every applicant's journey is different, and success can come through many routes.

 ---